bitrise-io/devcenter/_articles/jp/deploy/android-deploy/deploying-apps-to-huawei-appgallery.md

 ---
 tag: []
-title: Deploying apps to Huawei AppGallery
+title: Deploying to Huawei AppGallery
 redirect_from: []
 summary: ''

 ---
+{% include not_translated_yet.html %}

 You can deploy your Android apps to [Huawei AppGallery ](https://appgallery.huawei.com/)via a verified Bitrise Step called **Deploy to Huawei App Gallery**.
 The Step can be used to deploy any APK file that you build on Bitrise.

 ## Before using the Deploy to Huawei AppGallery Step